Common Humanitarian Fund

 - The Emergency Reserve, a rapid response mechanism, allows for approximately 10 per cent of CHF funds to address unforeseen emergency needs as they arise.

 CHF funds come from UN Member State contributions.
-Since its inception in 2006, eight donors have contributed more than $734.4 million to the CHF.
+Since its inception in 2006, eight donors have contributed more than $1 billion to the CHF.

 The HC is responsible for the use and management of the CHF.
 The OCHA Humanitarian Financing Section provides technical support to the HC on CHF allocations while the UNDP Fund Management Unit (FMU) acts as the CHF Administrative Agent.
 The FMU also acts as the Managing Agent for all CHF-funded NGO projects.
 The CHF Advisory Group is comprised of members of the humanitarian community representing the views of the donors, the UN Country Team (UNCT) and the NGO community and provides strategic guidance and advice to the HC in managing the CHF and its policies.
 The CHF Advisory Group also provides a forum for Representatives and the HC to discuss funding gaps and share information on funding coverage.

 Click here for more information on CHF Governance.

 For more information on development and humanitarian financing in Sudan, visit the Multi Partner Trust Fund Office.